serpenscaput/wl9/Blake and the Spear/Blake and the Spear - Readme.txt

 ID Software who made Wolfenstein 3-D and Spear of Destiny Jammer Productions for making Blake Stone

-Any comments or anything then email me at joe_sentinel@hotmail.com
+Any comments or anything then email me at joe_sentinel (at) hotmail.com